arcadexyz/v2-contracts/README.md

 ### ItemsVerifier

-A contract that parses a payload of calldata and a target AssetVault, and decodes the in order to use it for logic proving or disproving defined predicates about the vault.
+A contract that parses a payload of calldata and a target AssetVault, and decodes the payload in order to use it for logic proving or disproving defined predicates about the vault.
 The ItemsVerifier decodes the calldata as a list of required items the vault must hold in order for its predicates to pass.
 In the future, other contracts implementing `IArcadeSignatureVerifier` can support other calldata formats and associated validation logic.